rushilp7/rushilp7/README.md

 I'm a Computer Science major at the University of Pennsylvania with a deep passion for AI, data science and computational biology.

 ## 🔭 Currently Working On
-**Neurodegenerative Disease Research**: At the Yuyan Cheng Lab, I'm optimizing single-nucleus RNA sequencing pipelines to identify marker genes for frontotemporal lobar degeneration (FTLD), aiming to improve early diagnosis methods.
+**Neurodegenerative Disease Research**: At the Yuyan Cheng Lab, I'm optimizing single-nucleus RNA sequencing pipelines to identify marker genes for frontotemporal lobar degeneration (FTLD), Alzheimer's Disease (AD) and Progressive Supranuclear Palsy (PSP), aiming to improve early diagnosis and treatment methods.
+Unforuntately, due to HIPAA protections, my code and work on this is private.

 ## 👯 Looking to Collaborate On
 - AI applications in healthcare and biotechnology